jadwin1997/Automated-Logos/FINAL CODE/README.md

 To program the Arduino, you will need the Arduino IDE.
 In the Arduino IDE, you must choose the correct port number and board type (in our case, arduino uno).
 LINK: https://docs.arduino.cc/

+The Python gui requires the Tkinter Library to be installed (python3 pip -m tkinter in terminal).
+We used a Figma -> Tkinter program to convert from our Figma design to Python code.
+More information on this process can be found on this github: https://github.com/ParthJadhav/Tkinter-Designer